archql/TetrisWin/README.md

  - by default, client displays 3D using colored cubes
  - cubes can be textured by placing *\*.bmp* files with *any* name to the folder with game
  - ⚠️**WARNING!
 BMP must be *R8* *G8* *B8* formatted (*24 bit*) and its size less than 100 kB!**
-**Other sizes are not guarantied to work!
+**Other sizes are not guaranteed to work!
 Possible outcome is game crash**
  - client will use BMP files automatically when they are presented
  - you can place multiple BMPs to the game folder and swap them with **F5** key
  - game field can be rotated by mouse wheel along Z axis (X axis if ctrl key holded).